 Jesse Gabriel was first elected to the California State Assembly in June 2018 and was re-elected in November 2018.
 He represents the 45th Assembly District, which includes the communities of Bell Canyon, Calabasas, Canoga Park, Chatsworth, Encino, Hidden Hills, Northridge, Reseda, Sherman Oaks, Tarzana, Warner Center, West Hills, Winnetka, and Woodland Hills.
-Gabriel currently serves on the Appropriations Committee as well as the Committees on Higher Education, Housing and Community Development, Banking and Finance, and Privacy and Consumer Protection.
+Gabriel currently serves on the Appropriations Committee as well as the Committees on Higher Education, Housing and Community Development, Banking and Finance, Privacy and Consumer Protection, and the Select Committee on Women's Reproductive Health.

 Prior to starting his law practice, Gabriel served as Counsel to former United States Senator Evan Bayh, where he worked on numerous legal and policy issues, including hate crimes prevention, gender pay equity, and anti-discrimination legislation.
 Gabriel also drafted key provisions incorporated into the Iran sanctions legislation that was signed into law by President Obama in 2010.